yggdrasil-network/yggdrasil-network.github.io/configuration.md

 In short, if you plan to advertise a prefix, or if you want your address to be exceptionally difficult to collide with, then it is strongly advised that you burn some CPU cycles generating a harder-to-collide set of keys, using the following tool:

 ```
-GOPATH=$PWD go run misc/genkeys.go
+GOPATH=$PWD go run -tags debug misc/genkeys.go
 ```

 This continually generates new keys and prints them out each time a new best set of keys is discovered.
-These keys must then be manually added to the configuration file.
+These keys may then be manually added to the configuration file.